Discover top website trends and insights for 2025

 Developer-created templates and repeatable elements can support faster development processes while supporting brand consistency.

-A headless CRM like Contentful needs developers to code the front-end elements of your site, but there are compatible Jamstack themes.
-Slightly more repeatable is a system like AEM, which uses pre-programmed elements that designers can assemble into pages and websites.
+A headless CMS platform like Contentful needs developers to code the front-end elements of your site, but there are compatible Jamstack themes.
+Slightly more repeatable is a system like AEM, which uses preprogrammed elements that designers can assemble into pages and websites.

 Speed of changes

-The speed at which your team can execute changes depends on the techniques for creating and using repeatable structures and how much you will need developer labor to execute the overall workflow.
+The speed at which your team can implement changes depends on the techniques for creating and using repeatable structures and how much developer labor you’ll need to execute the overall workflow.

-Designers can use AEM’s repeatable elements to assemble pages quickly, but they first need to be created by developers.
-If additional elements or changes to existing elements need to be made, you’ll need engineers.
+Designers can use a DXP’s repeatable elements to assemble pages quickly, but they first need to be created by developers.
+If additional elements — or changes to existing elements — need to be made, you’ll need engineers.

 WordPress themes offer several settings that designers can change to shift the full layout of the site.
 They can execute these changes themselves for the most part, but more complex updates need developer support.
-Virta-Health’s director explained their experience:
+Virta Health’s director explained their experience with WordPress:

 “[When we used WordPress] updates were tedious.
 Frequent and simple changes, like those to our press page, required engineering involvement, which wasn’t the best use of their time.”